White Sox vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts brings a seven-game streak with at least one hit into this one.
-During his last 10 outings he is hitting .317 with a double, four home runs, five walks and eight RBI.
+- Betts has picked up a hit in eight straight games.
+In his last 10 games he is batting .244 with a double, two home runs, five walks and seven RBI.

 Betts Recent Games